georust/rinex/rinex-cli/README.md

 [JSON section](https://github.com/gwbres/rinex/tree/main/rinex-cli/README.md#readable-json)
 for more detail.

+Basic identifications produce a terminal output (stdout).
+Some basic analysis (like epoch or sample rate analysis) produce one plot.

 Most RINEX analysis are graphical, that means one or several PNG files are to be generated.
 Advanced operations (RINEX processing) require a Navigaton Context to be provided (`--nav`), and such analysis are always graphical.

-RINEX record analysis is by default presented in JSON format, but graphical view can be activated with `--plot`.
-Data is highly dependent on the file that was provided (`--fp`).
+RINEX record analysis is highly dependent on the type of RINEX that was provided (`--fp`).

 ### Readable JSON